dz2701/Soundtrack_of_life/index.md

 <center><h2> Shin Lee's Soundtrack of Life</h2></center>

-<center><p>This is a project for Western Reserve Academy's Angles in Writing course.<br/>
+<p>This is a project for Western Reserve Academy's Angles in Writing course.<br/>
-Below are 9 songs in chronological order that were some of the most influential songs in my life.</p><center>
+Below are 9 songs in chronological order that were some of the most influential songs in my life.</p>

 <br/>